SamueleMaurizi/Module-Exercise/README.md

 # My npm page
-this is my attemp to create a npm page.
+this is my attempt to create a npm page.